kordc/sd-imbalance/README.md

 uv sync
 ```

+### WandB
 You should also configure your wandb account.
 Go to https://wandb.ai/authorize, and set it as a system variable:
 ```sh
 WANDB_API_KEY=$YOUR_API_KEY
 ```

 Note, that this is an obligatory step if you want to track experiments.
 Unless, you'll be still able to save logs but not to see any plots.

+### Ruff
+In order to push changes to the main branch please lint and format your code using `uvx ruff check`, and `uvx ruff format`.
+Fix errors if applicable.

 ## Usage
 - The project uses [Hydra](https://hydra.cc/) for configuration management, allowing you to easily override parameters from the config/config.yaml file via command-line arguments.